Shirley Aquatics, experts in pond filters and pond filtration since 1939

-We have many experienced staff on hand to help you make the right choice of pond pump so please feel free to contact us to discus your needs.
+We have many experienced staff on hand to help you make the right choice of pond pump so please feel free to contact us to discuss your needs.

 Is a pond filter really necessary?

-You don’t get pond filters in nature and yet we have some beautiful lakes around us stocked up with lots of fish and plants, so is a pondpump really necessary?
+You don’t get pond filters in nature and yet we have some beautiful lakes around us stocked up with lots of fish and plants, so is a pond filter really necessary?

 You may choose to recreate this natural environment without using a pond filter.
 To do this you would need to introduce a wide variety of pond plants to act as a natural filter and this balance may take a number of years to achieve, especially on a small pond.